hisunn/ProdigyStudio/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This project is built with a different kind of tools.
+Here's the list of the one I used to create this system.

 * [![Laragon][Laragon.com]][Laragon-url]
 * [![Php][Php.net]][Php-url]